carloslfu/tribe-tech-test/README.md

 I made some additions to improve UX:

 - User selection is disabled by default in the UI.
-- In order to support MacOSX cut/copy/paste commands those commands are added to the Electron Menu.
+- In order to support MacOSX cut/copy/paste, and more editing commands, those commands are added to the Electron Menu.
+- Keep window state using the `electron-window-state` package.
 - The UI uses [Ant Design components for Angular](https://ng.ant.design/).

 ## Development